sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 ### Set up the displays

-- Open up the Raspberry Pi command terminal enter each line, one at a time, to copy the display driver and to edit the Raspberry Pi configuration file: (scroll to see the full line)
+- Open up the Raspberry Pi command terminal enter each line, one at a time, to copy the display driver and to edit the Raspberry Pi configuration file: (scroll to see the full line).

   ```
   sudo cp ~/MouseGoggles/Versions/EyeTrack/2.0/Install/gc9a01.bin /lib/firmware/
   sudo nano /boot/firmware/config.txt
   ```

-- In a separate window (leave the command terminal open), open the file located in:`MouseGoggles/Versions/EyeTrack/2.0/Install/configtxt.txt`
+- In a separate window (leave the command terminal open), open the file located in:`MouseGoggles/Versions/EyeTrack/2.0/Install/configtxt.txt`.

-- Copy the entire configtxt contents and paste it at the bottom of the config file (just below the `[all]`section)
+- Copy the entire configtxt contents into the bottom of the config file (just below the `[all]`section).

 - Restart the PC.

-- When the computer reboots, right-click on the desktop and select `Desktop Preferences`
+- When the computer reboots, right-click on the desktop and select `Desktop Preferences`.

-- Scroll down to select the `Screens` tab
+- Scroll down the menu on the left to select the `Screens` tab.

-- Drag the screens so that the SPI-1 screen is on the top-left corner, and the SPI-2 screen is just to the right of SPI-1 (the screens should snap so that they are linked on their edges).
-If there is an HDMI screen, drag that so it is also aligned to the top-left corner, sitting underneath the SPI screens.
+- Drag the screens so that the SPI-1 screen is on the top-left corner and the SPI-2 screen is just to the right of SPI-1 (the screens should snap so that they are linked on their edges).
+If there is an HDMI screen, drag that so it is also aligned to the top-left corner, sitting underneath both SPI screens.

 - If you have mounted the eyepieces on the bracket vertically (i.e. with the jumper wires extending upwards above the bracket), you can skip the next line.

 - If you have mounted the eyepieces on the bracket horizontally (i.e. with the jumper wires extending towards the center of the bracket), right-click on the SPI-1 screen and set "Orientation" to "Right", then right-click on the SPI-2 screen and set "Orientation" to "Left".

-- Apply and accept the changes.
+- Apply and click "ok" to accept the changes.

 # Operating Instructions